POCUMTUCK STATE OF MIND

 The valley is not in acute crisis.
 It is in the slow displacement mode the framework is specifically designed to detect.

-Pocumtuck State Park is a distributed, corridor-based reparative landscape spanning four counties and organized around two intersecting corridors: the sixty-nine-mile east-west Hawk Trail (Route 2, renamed from the 1914 tourism misnomer “Mohawk Trail”) and the north-south Sojourner Truth Corridor running from Great Barrington through Florence, Northampton, and into the Deerfield Valley.
-The park includes 119 nodes, a publicly accessible GIS platform, a parallel fish passage program targeting all eight main-stem Deerfield River dams, and a self-sustaining governance structure built to outlast every institution currently adjacent to it.
+Pocumtuck State of Mind is a distributed, corridor-based reparative landscape spanning four counties in western Massachusetts and organized around two intersecting corridors: the sixty-nine-mile east-west Hawk Trail (Route 2, renamed from the 1914 tourism misnomer Mohawk Trail) and the north-south Sojourner Truth Corridor running from Great Barrington through Florence, Northampton, and into the Deerfield Valley.
+The network includes 119 nodes, a publicly accessible GIS mapping platform, a parallel fish passage program targeting all eight main-stem Deerfield River dams, and a self-sustaining governance structure built to outlast the people who build it.
 It restores passage — ecological, cultural, and historical — following four imperatives: notice the erasure, intervene with care, restore the broken passage, place the guardian.

 The Quadrafecta Hub — Western Gateway